Oksana Baiul

-Oksana Serhiyivna Baiul-Farina (née Baiul; born 16 November 1977) is a Ukrainian retired competitive figure skater.
-She is the 1993 world champion and the 1994 Olympic champion in ladies' singles.
+Oksana Serhiyivna Baiul-Farina (née Baiul; born November 16, 1977) is a Ukrainian retired competitive figure skater.
+She was the 1993 world champion and the 1994 Olympic champion in ladies' singles.

-Baiul is the first and only skater representing Ukraine to win gold at the Winter Olympics.
+Baiul is the first Olympic Champion from Ukraine to compete under the Ukrainian flag.
+Baiul is the second skater representing Ukraine to win gold at the Winter Olympics after Viktor Petrenko in 1992.
 She is also the first Olympic champion of independent Ukraine in any sport.

-After winning the gold medal in 1994, Baiul decided to turn professional in order to tour in the United States and have a career based on her skating.
+After winning the gold medal in 1994, Baiul decided to move to the United States and participate in professional ice skating tours and shows.
 She followed one of her coaches to Connecticut.
 Later, she also became involved in a variety of TV appearances, and benefit skates.
 She has lived in the United States since 1994.
-In 1997 she published two books, a memoir about her life and one on skating.
+In 1997, she published two books, a memoir about her life and one on skating.

-Early life
+Early life and education

-Baiul was born on 16 November 1977 in Dnipro, Ukrainian SSR, Soviet Union, an industrial city famous for manufacturing Soviet missiles.
+Baiul was born on 16 November 1977 in Dnipropetrovsk, Ukrainian SSR, Soviet Union, an industrial city famous for manufacturing Soviet missiles.
 Her parents divorced when she was two years old, and her father, Sergey Baiul—who died in 2006—disappeared shortly after.
 No one is certain whether he deserted his family or was pressured to leave town when he and his wife divorced.
 She was raised by her mother, Marina, a French teacher, and her maternal grandparents.
-In addition to having Ukraine ancestry, she is of Russian descent through her maternal grandfather.
+In addition to having Ukrainian ancestry, she is of Romanian descent through her father and of Russian descent through her maternal grandfather.

 Her grandfather died in 1987, and her grandmother in 1988.
 In 1991, her mother, who had been very healthy, died suddenly of ovarian cancer, when Baiul was 13.
 Her father appeared at her mother's funeral, but Baiul wanted nothing to do with him.
 She lived with the wife of her coach, Stanislav Koritek, who had moved to Canada, and then with friends.

-After moving to Odesa in mid-1992, Baiul lived chiefly in a dormitory.
+After moving to Odessa in mid-1992, Baiul lived chiefly in a dormitory.
 Her expenses were covered by the state because of her promise in skating.
 In 1993, she lived a month with coach Galina Zmievskaya between the European and World championships.